rockysaikia730/ODE_Solver/README.md

    - `t_final` the final time
    - `step_size` if fixed step integration is used
-   - `number_of_steps` as an alternative method to define the step size
+   - `number_of_steps` as an alternative method to define the step size From here, only $t_0$ is passed into the Ode, the rest are only useful for the solver.

 2. **Solver parameters**
    These parameters configure the behaviour of solvers that require iterative or adaptive strategies.
 They include:
    - `tolerance` a real number that controls accuracy
-   - `max_iterations` the maximum number of internal iterations
+   - `max_iterations` the maximum number of internal iterations These will nnot be passed on to the the Ode, but can be passed into the solver.
-   - `solver_method` an enumeration that describes which solver is used

 3. **Function parameters**
    These define the right hand side of the ordinary differential equation and optionally its derivative.
 They include: